January 19, 2026 (5mo ago)

 Cloudflare Pages — Git integration with GitHub/GitLab.
 Preview deployments on every PR.
 Build configuration sometimes required via wrangler.toml for SSR apps.

 Docker + VPS — No CI/CD included.
 You must set up GitHub Actions, GitLab CI, or another pipeline yourself.
-This is the main trade-off for maximum control.

 If zero-config deployment is a priority and you don't want to manage CI/CD pipelines, Vercel, Temps, and Cloudflare Pages are your best options.
 The difference comes down to cost model (per-seat vs infrastructure-only) and what's included beyond deployment.